 The herb can tolerate many different types of soil, including heavy clay soil.

-Like fennel, dill is very popular in cooking, and its leaves and seeds are used to prepare many popular dishes.
+Like fennel, dill is very popular in cooking.
+People use its leaves and seeds to prepare many popular dishes.

 Echinacea plants are heavy-flowering herbs, so they all need a lot of light.

 We’ll conclude this list with oregano, one of the most popular herbs in the world.
 Oregano is most famous in Italian cuisine.

-Enjoy growing these herbs, and don’t forget to share your thoughts and questions in the comments below!
+Enjoy growing these herbs!
+And don’t forget to share your thoughts and questions in the comments below!